primiano/perfetto-docs/docs/quickstart/trace-analysis.md

 -------

-This quickstart will give some example SQL queries showing how to retrieve data from the trace processor.
-Screenshots from the [Perfetto UI](https://ui.perfetto.dev) is used to visualise how the data would look graphically.
+*TLDR: This quickstart will give some example SQL queries showing how to retrieve data from the trace processor.*

 ## Prerequistes